 This is where the majority of your growth efforts should be focused.

-To succeed in this horizon, you’ll need to think about how your company’s products and services are used by customers, what customers’ broader needs are, and where new technologies will have the biggest impact.
+To succeed in this horizon, you’ll need to think about how customers use your company’s products and services, what customers’ broader needs are, and where new technologies will have the most significant impact.

-You’ll want to invest in initiatives that will have a long-term impact on your business, like finding new ways to connect with customers or expanding into new markets.
-Technologies that are likely to have a big impact in the coming years, like AI, blockchain, and robotics, can also be a good area of focus for this horizon of growth.
+You’ll want to invest in initiatives that will impact your business long-term, like finding new ways to connect with customers or expanding into new markets.
+Technologies that are likely to have asignificantg impact in the coming years, like AI, blockchain, and robotics, can also be a good area of focus for this growth horizon.